kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 Run the following prompt, use an advanced reasoning model:

 ```
-Given the attached data model and functional requirement, please create detailed requirements for API endpoints that follow RESTful conventions.
+Given the attached data model and functional requirements, please create detailed requirements for API endpoints that follow RESTful conventions.
 Please also include examples of the request/response objects for each endpoint.

 FUNCTIONAL REQUIREMENT:
 [PASTE FUNCTIONAL REQUIREMENT HERE]